Is Paddle Boarding Hard? (Answered)

 - Before heading out on the water, you’ll want to make sure your SUP paddle is sized properly.
 Learn how to correctly size your paddle here.

-- When entering the water with your SUP, you want to make sure your fins are out of any sand or debris from shallow water.
+- When entering the water with your SUP, clear your fins of any sand or debris from shallow water.

 - With one knee kneeling on your SUP, push off to launch.

-- First, get comfortable on your knees prior to standing up.
+- Get comfortable on your knees prior to standing up.

 - Once you feel balanced in a kneeling position, it’s time to stand up.